Sample messages for authors and reviewers

 GitHub invite to potential reviewers

-:wave: @reviewer1 & @reviewer2, would any of you be willing to review this submission for JOSS?
-We carry out our checklist-driven reviews here in GitHub issues and follow these guidelines: https://joss.readthedocs.io/en/latest/review_criteria.html
+:wave: @reviewer1, @reviewer2, @reviewer3, @reviewer4, would any of you be willing to review this submission for JOSS?
+We carry out our checklist-driven reviews here in GitHub issues and follow these guidelines: https://joss.readthedocs.io/en/latest/review_criteria.html.
+Please be so kind to let me know even if you're not interested, so that I can start looking for other reviewers.

 Message to reviewers at the start of a review